buckley-w-david/conwaygo/README.md

 ## Example
 ![](resources/conway.gif)

-*note* This gif is a little out of date, now that the code is split up into a `pkg` and `cmd` directory, build the project by running `go build cmd/life/life.go`
+*Note* This gif is a little out of date, now that the code is split up into a `pkg` and `cmd` directory, build the project by running `go build cmd/life/life.go`